Special Session 8

 CNR Institute for Microelectronics and Microsystems,

-Italy - ‘Atomic Segregation Epitaxy of Group 14 Elemental Post-Graphene Materials’ Prof. Junji Yuhara
+Abstract (PDF) - ‘Atomic Segregation Epitaxy of Germanene on Ag(111)’ Prof. Junji Yuhara

 Nagoya University,